 - 2 teaspoons celery seed

 - 1/2 teaspoon ground cloves

-- In a large container, combine cucumbers, onions, jalapenos and salt.
+- In a large container, combine the cucumbers, onions, jalapenos and salt.
 Cover with crushed ice and mix well.
-Let stand 3 hours.
+Let stand for 3 hours.
 Drain; rinse and drain again.

-- In a Dutch oven, combine sugar, vinegar and seasonings; bring to a boil.
+- In a Dutch oven, combine the sugar, vinegar and seasonings; bring to a boil.
 Add cucumber mixture; return to a boil.
-Remove from heat.
+Remove from the heat.